spacotto/get_next_line/README.md

 >[!TIP]
 >The available ascii categories of characters follow the same logic of the `isalpha` group of functions: `alnum` (alphanumeric characters), `alpha` (letters), `upper` (uppercase letters), `lower` (lowercase letters), `digit` (digits), `graph` (printable characters except space), `punct` (punctuation characters), `xdigit` (hexadecimal characters).

+>[!IMPORTANT]
+>You can avoid useing categories, and use specific ASCII characters.
+For example, if you want to create a file containing only `\n`, you can just write `"\n"` instead of `"[:print:]"`.

+## How to Generate Files: Lorem Ipsum
+Lorem Ipsum is placeholder text used in the printing and typesetting industry.
+It simulate natural text distribution for layout testing without distracting readers with meaningful content.

+>[!TIP]
+>There are several ways to generate Lorem Ipsum text.
+I use this online generator: [lipsum.com](https://www.lipsum.com/)